 Using MATE desktop in Ubuntu

-Once you have installed MATE desktop, log out of the system.
-On the login screen, click on Ubuntu sign, besides the username, to choose a desktop environment.
+Once you have installed the MATE desktop, log out of the system.
+On the login screen, click on the Ubuntu sign beside the username to choose a desktop environment.

-In here, you’ll see plenty of options.
-Choose MATE to use MATE desktop environment:
+Here, you’ll see plenty of options.
+Choose MATE to use the MATE desktop environment:

-Select that and enter your regular password and then you will be logged in to MATE desktop environment.
-Here is how did it look on my notebook.
+Select that and enter your regular password and then you will be logged in to the MATE desktop environment.
+Here is how it looks on my laptop.
 I really liked the Ubuntu MATE background.

-In my brief testing, I did not find any visible issue with MATE.
+In my brief testing, I found no visible issue with MATE.
 But then, I didn’t try a lot of things.
-Experience was smooth and no glitches were seen.
+The experience was smooth, and no glitches were seen.

 Going back to GNOME from Mate